20 Key Stats 2016

 (Based on the statistics collected by Blue Corona taken from Statista, CMOSurvey, PRNewsWire, Business2Community, etc.)

 Even Focusing Half of Their Marketing on Website, Companies Need to Extend Their Technology to Grow Business

 - According to Clutch.co, around 50% of small businesses still don’t have websites and lack online presence whatsoever.

 - The third (30%) of SMBs that don’t have a website claim high cost as the major reason.

-- Another 11% don’t work on the issue because of fears to maintain their own online asset, while 10% admit they lack tech knowledge to build a website.
+- Another 11% don’t work on the issue because of fears to maintaining their own online asset, while 10% admit they lack tech knowledge and business software development expertise to build a website.

 - And this was true for 2016, despite the fact that between 70-80% of potential customers search for small businesses online before reaching out or ordering from them.

 30% say that keeping up with technology advances is a major concern of small business owners